 - In closed adoptions, it may not be possible to get all the information on the child’s health history.
 Even if it is an open adoption, the birth father may be absent and access to the child’s complete medical history may become difficult .
 This may later cause problems in the proper care of the child.
 As an adoptive parent, you may not able to assess the financial aspects of the child’s healthcare.
 This may also be true for international adoptions where you might not get the complete picture of the child’s health.
 This issue can bring many challenges .
-You may not be financially or emotionally ready to take care of an ill child or a child with some serious medical condition.
+You may not be financially or emotionally ready to take care of an ill child or a child with a serious medical condition.
 Or you may not have access to funds needed for the child’s medical care.
 Some health problems with adoption may not be covered by your insurance.
 Perhaps due to your job or working situation you may not have the time to care for a child who requires constant medical attention or even money to hire a nurse for the child’s home care.

-- Adoptive parents also have a right to know if the child had any development delays due to birth mother’s alcohol/drug abuse during her pregnancy .
+- Adoptive parents also have a right to know if the child had any development delays due to the birth mother’s alcohol/drug abuse during her pregnancy .
 Other concerns can be about any neglect the child may have suffered during his early years or about his inherited illnesses.
-Not able to get such information can become problematic for adoptive parents.
+Not being able to get such information can become problematic for adoptive parents.

 5. Emotional Challenges:

-Adoption presents many emotional challenges for the child, adoptive parents and family and the birth parents as well.
+Adoption presents many emotional challenges for the child, the adoptive parents and family and the birth parents as well.

 - You may realize that you are not able to handle the unique parenting challenges of an adopted child.